-Our resource portfolio continues to evolve and diversify to meet member needs and manage risk.
+Our resource portfolio continues to evolve and diversify to meet our member’s needs and keep the grid secure.
 Since 2000, our power supply portfolio has grown about 60 percent, adding both natural gas and renewable capacity.

 In 2000, coal provided 100 percent of member energy needs.
 Today, coal represents a little over half the capacity of our power supply portfolio.

 Hoosier Energy’s three natural gas plants add power supply flexibility to the portfolio.
 These plants help us cost-effectively match fluctuations in demand patterns with the appropriate power generation source.
 They also help us meet reserve requirements.